nikkirubinstein/Intro-to-programming-concepts/content/scratch.md

 <!--sec data-title="Tip: Saving your animation" data-id="tip1" data-show=true data-collapse=true ces-->

-To save your animation, 'Download to your computer' from the File drop-down menu.
-To re-open a saved animation, navigate to the Scratch website and select 'Upload from your computer' from the File drop-down menu.
-Note: You will not be able to view the animation by double clicking on the file.
+To save your animation, select 'Download to your computer' from the File drop-down menu.
+To re-open a saved animation, navigate to the Scratch website and select 'Upload from your computer' from the File drop-down menu. **Note:** You will not be able to view the animation by double clicking on the file.

 <!--endsec-->